pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-`Deref` didn't work in the prior version of the example above because deref coercion is an implicit conversion between types which leaves room for people to mistakenly formulate the wrong ideas and expectations for how it will behave. `AsRef` works above because it makes the conversion between types explicit and there's no room leftover to develop any wrong ideas or expectations.
+`Deref` didn't work in the prior version of the example above, because deref coercion is an implicit conversion between types, which leaves room for people to mistakenly formulate the wrong ideas and expectations for how it will behave. `AsRef` works above, because it makes the conversion between types explicit, and there's no room left over to develop any wrong ideas or expectations.